Key takeaways

 Considerations with liquid asset secured financing

-As with any financing option, it’s important to understand how the current economic environment may impact your ability to borrow and how much it may cost.
+As with any financing option, it’s important to understand how the economic environment may impact your ability to borrow and how much it may cost.
 There are two factors in particular to keep in mind when considering liquid asset secured financing.

-• Market volatility.
+• Portfolio volatility.
 Because the amount you have available to borrow is tied to the value of your overall portfolio, if the market experiences a decline, the overall value of your portfolio, or collateral, is also reduced.
 If your collateral is worth less, you may be asked to bring the outstanding loan amount back into alignment with the overall value of your portfolio.
 This is known as a margin call.
 If this happens, you’ll have to repay part of your loan, provide additional collateral, or sell some of your assets to cover the shortfall, which could create a tax liability.

 Chow says, “We monitor the market daily, so if a fluctuation occurs, it would be detected immediately.
 We’d then work with you to resolve the situation and bring the account back into margin as soon as possible.”
 You should keep in mind the need for a secondary funding source or a means to readily pay the line of credit down or add additional eligible collateral in the event of a margin or maintenance call.